derlin/workshop-data-sciences/docs/zeppelin.md

     In SQL syntax, this query would look like:

     ```sql
-    ELECT R as "total runs", H as "total hits", G as "total games"
+    SELECT R as "total runs", H as "total hits", G as "total games"
     FROM batting
     GROUP BY yearID
     ORDER BY yearID